Shooting Incident In South Carolina Kills One And Injures Six Other Law Enforcement Officers

-An active shooting incident has killed one law enforcement officer, while leaving several others injured in the Florence County of South Carolina on Wednesday.
+An active shooting incident has killed one law enforcement officer while leaving several others injured in the Florence County of South Carolina on Wednesday.

 Authorities have confirmed that three office deputies from the Florence County Sheriff’s Office and four city officers were shot during the incident, per CNN‘s affiliate WBTV.
 According to the report, at least one of the officers has been killed in the shooting.